merfishtools/merfishtools.github.io/index.md

 The file `codebook.txt` is a MERFISH codebook ([example](https://github.com/merfishtools/merfishtools-evaluation/raw/master/codebook/140genesData.1.txt)), consisting of tab separated columns:

 * feature,
+* codeword
-* codeword.
+* expressed.

-Note that the codebook should not list misidentification probes (see Chen et al. Science 2015).
+The last column has to contain a 1 if a feature is expressed (e.g. it is a transcript or gene), and a 0 if it is a misidentification probe (see Chen et al. Science 2015).
+Note that these probes are important for MERFISHtools to estimate noise rates and provide more accurate predictions.

 The file `data.txt` ([example](https://github.com/merfishtools/merfishtools-evaluation/raw/master/data/140genesData.1.all.txt)) contains MERFISH readouts in tab-separated format.
 The expected columns are